CHISHOLM PTO VOLUNTEER OPPORTUNITIES

 School Supplies: This is a program provided by the PTO.
 Families may purchase packaged school supplies needed for the next school year.
 The chairperson works with the teachers in the spring and finalizes their supply request for their students for the upcoming school year.
 The chairperson sends out order forms to all students in the spring and orders supplies.
 Volunteers are needed to distribute the packaged supplies on Information Day.

 Charger-Palooza: This is a family event for Chisholm.
 The chair of this committee is responsible for all aspects of the event including: setting the date with the school, decorations, food donations, door prizes, band/entertainment, volunteers and publicity.
 Ideally, the chair will recruit volunteers to assist with each area.

 Swine Week: Swine Week is a Memorial High School event that promotes philanthropy among the students.
 Elementary and Middle schools which feed into Memorial also contribute by raising money for Swine Week.
 Chisholm’s past events have included bake sales, lollipop pulls, the sale of Chargie-grams (for Valentine Day), OU/OSU coin-donation contest, and the sale of pom-pom pigs.

 Teacher Appreciation: A chairperson and a committee are needed to work throughout the year to express appreciation for the families of Chisholm.
-These opportunities include the start of school, holidays and Teacher Appreciation Week in February.
+These opportunities include the start of school, holidays and Teacher Appreciation Week in the spring.

 Turkey Bingo: Turkey Bingo is a fun bingo night in November.
 It is traditionally held just before Thanksgiving and several turkeys are included in the prizes.
 The chair coordinates food, prizes, the game, publicity, ticket sales and volunteers.
 Work usually begins in August with procurement of prizes.
 The evening of Turkey Bingo is 5-6 hours including set-up, event and tear down.